As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Alternative Option: Lortone 3A Single Barrel Rock Tumbler

 The Lortone 3A rotary rock tumbler (Amazon link) is an excellent entry-level option.
-It is economical, has a 3-pound barrel capacity, and performs very well.
+It is economical, has a 3-pound barrel capacity, and performs well.
 It only has a single speed, and there is no timer.

 The barrel is made of thick, high-quality rubber that absorbs impact from the rocks as they tumble.
 It is loud while running, as there is no noise-reducing cover over the barrel.